 16 Most Common Stainless Steel Grades [Explained]

 Stainless steel belongs to a family of iron-based alloys that contain at least 11% chromium.
-This chromium makes the alloy rustproof and gives extraordinary heat-resistant properties.
+This chromium makes the alloy rustproof and gives it extraordinary heat-resistant properties.

-For example, carbon, nitrogen, aluminum, titanium, molybdenum, copper, nickel, niobium, selenium can be used in certain proportions to create stainless steel alloys with different properties.
+For example, carbon, nitrogen, aluminum, titanium, molybdenum, copper, nickel, niobium, and selenium can be used in certain proportions to create stainless steel alloys with different properties.

 All these alloys can be categorized into four different groups: Austenitic, Ferritic, Duplex, and Martensitic & Precipitation Hardening Stainless Steel.
 Within groups, you will find various grades that describe particular characteristics of the alloy, such as composition, corrosion resistance, magnetism, and toughness.

-At present, there more than 155 grades of stainless steel, each with a unique composition.
+At present, there are more than 155 grades of stainless steel, each with a unique composition.
 In this overview article, we have featured the 16 most commonly used stainless steel grades along with their benefits and applications.

 Martensitic Stainless Steels